Freedom FilesFreedom Files

 Some jurisdictions may reward you for having ancestors who were citizens of their country.

-Citizenship by descent is the most straightforward way – and one of the fastest – to acquire another passport.
-Through your ancestry and family heritage, you may qualify for citizenship in a foreign country – no matter if you've physically been there.
+Citizenship by descent is the most straightforward way - and one of the fastest, to acquire another passport.
+Through your ancestry and family heritage, you may qualify for citizenship in a foreign country - regardless of whether you've physically been there.

 What's jus sanguinis?
 Right of blood.
 If you have ancestors from any of the following countries, you may qualify for citizenship in their birth country.